shalabhms/reliable-collections-cli/README.md

-# Query your reliable collections using `rcctl`
+# Interact with your reliable collections using `rcctl`

-## `rcctl` is an easy-to-consume python package that allows you to interact with your query-enabled Service Fabric service using command line or python
+`rcctl` is an easy-to-consume python package that allows you to interact with your query-enabled Service Fabric service using command line or python

-**`rcctl` only works for query-enabled services.
-To add querying capabilities to your service visit the [service-fabric-queryable](https://github.com/jessebenson/service-fabric-queryable) repository.**
+`rcctl` only works for query-enabled services.
+To add querying capabilities to your service visit the [service-fabric-queryable](https://github.com/jessebenson/service-fabric-queryable) repository.

 ## Installing